Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of January 01, 2023 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(c) The kinds of insurance proposed to be transacted;
+(c) The kinds of insurance proposed to be transacted.

-(i) A copy of the subscribers' agreement;
+(j) A copy of the proposed subscribers' agreement.

-(l) A copy of each policy, endorsement, and application form it then proposes to issue or use.
+(k) A copy of each policy, endorsement, and application form it then proposes to issue or use.

 Cite this article: FindLaw.com - Florida Statutes Title XXXVII.
 Insurance § 629.081.
-Organization of reciprocal insurer - last updated January 01, 2023 | https://codes.findlaw.com/fl/title-xxxvii-insurance/fl-st-sect-629-081/
+Organization of reciprocal insurer - last updated January 01, 2025 | https://codes.findlaw.com/fl/title-xxxvii-insurance/fl-st-sect-629-081/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.